robertcoopercode/react-montreal/src/pages/home/index.md

 mapsNote: Clicking the pin opens Google Maps in a new tab.
 callToActions:
   firstCTA:
-    heading: Past Meetups
+    heading: Sponsor the Meetup
     linkType: internal
-    linkURL: /meetups
+    linkURL: /
-    subHeading: Look at what topics were presented at past meetups.
+    subHeading: Want to provide sponsorship for the meetup?
+Get in touch.
   secondCTA:
     heading: Volunteer to Present
     linkType: external
-    linkURL: 'mailto:contact@js-wakanda.org'
+    linkURL: 'mailto:info@letsreact.io'
     subHeading: Want to present at an upcoming meetup?
 Contact us.
 seo:
-  browserTitle: JS Wakanda
+  browserTitle: React Montreal
   description: >-
-    JavaScript meetup group in Wakanda where JavaScript developers get together for presentations and to meet others in the community.
+    React Montreal is a meetup group in Montreal where React developers get together for presentations and to meet others in the community.
-  title: JavaScript Wakanda
+  title: React & React Native Montreal Meetup
 ---